bplmaps/walk-to-the-sea-website/content/index.md

     intro:
         paragraph: "Start your journey by selecting a location below or using the map button:"
         map_link: "Explore Map"
-        first_location_link: "Head to the Water"
+        first_location_link: "Start at Beacon Hill"
-body_paragraph: "The Walk crosses a terain that, centuries before, was not land at
+body_paragraph: "The Walk to the Sea crosses a terain that, centuries before, was not land at
                  all, but an active port.
-The history of Boston is linked to the Sea, whose smells and sounds once invaded the city.
-The walk from the top to the sea, which stretches for a mile and descends a hundred feet, gives life to that story."
+The history of Boston is linked to the sea, whose smells and sounds once invaded the city.
+The walk from Beacon Hill to Long Wharf, which stretches for a mile and descends a hundred feet, gives life to that story."
 locations:
     img: